Wimmics/zoomathia/README.md

 #output.file.path=output/annotation.ttl
 #output.file.path=output/vocab.ttl
 ```
+You can produce the graph for all texts in database by only launching graph-generation.py.
+The mongoDB instance must be running.

-The produced graph will be formed of 5 turtle files.
-The vocab.ttl file contains all the DBpedia alignments with TheZoo thesaurus.
+The produced graph will be formed of 1 turtle file for each file in the Metadata table.
+The vocab part contains all the DBpedia alignments with TheZoo thesaurus and is located at the end of the ttl file.
+Then a single ttl file all.ttl contains all the concatenated ttl files and can be loaded in a SPARQL endpoint to empower the web app.

 # Manual Annotation